CodeToCAD/CodeToCAD/README.md

     ![Material Cube](https://raw.githubusercontent.com/CodeToCAD/CodeToCAD/develop/documentation/materialCube.png)

 3. Run your script in your modeling software.
-See instructions for installing the [Blender Addon](#blender) addon below.
+If you are using Blender, check out the instructions for installing the [Blender Addon](#blender) addon below.

 ### Blender

 > Note: Blender 3.1 or newer is required.

-1. Download a release (Check Releases in the repository side-bar) and install the Blender Addon from [CodeToCADBlenderAddon.zip](https://raw.githubusercontent.com/CodeToCAD/CodeToCAD/develop/CodeToCADBlenderAddon.zip)
+1. Download a release and install the Blender Addon from [CodeToCADBlenderAddon.zip](https://raw.githubusercontent.com/CodeToCAD/CodeToCAD/develop/CodeToCADBlenderAddon.zip) or from the latest Release (see the sidebar).
     > If you're a developer, instead of downloading a release, you can clone this repository.
 [Video Guide](https://youtu.be/YD_4nj0QUJ4)

 2. Import your script using the file menu > import > CodeToCAD or the CodeToCAD menu in the sidebar.